"TITTER YE NOT"

 six Old Etonians attend Royal Military

-training at RMAS at the beginning of 2013.
+at the beginning of 2013.
+There are a

 After an education at schools in the United Kingdom and spending parts of his gap year in Australia and Lesotho, Harry chose a military career, undergoing officer training at Royal Military Academy Sandhurst.
 He was commissioned as a Cornet into the Blues and Royals of the Household Cavalry Regiment, serving temporarily with his brother, and completed his training as a troop leader.
 In 2007–2008 he served for 77 days in Helmand, Afghanistan but he was pulled out following publication of his presence there by an Australian magazine.
 He returned to Afghanistan for a 20-week deployment in 2012–2013 with the Army Air Corps.
 He left the army in June 2015.